RedwoodJS 4

 01:15:33 - Nick Taylor

 Yeah, yeah, yeah, exactly.
 Okay, cool.
 And we can do a test here just to show folks.
 So if we come to application, I'm going to clear the storage.
 So we get rid of our local storage.
 We should get the login page again.
 There we go.
-And whoops, I refresh twice.
-Nicko.com and if I put in an invalid password like asdf whatever, I should get a 401.
+And whoops, I refreshed twice.
+Nick at iamdeveloper.com, and if I put in an invalid password like asdf or whatever, I should get a 401.

 01:16:02 - Dom Saadi